Kazmirchuk/nats-tcl/README.md

 ```bash
 export TCLLIBPATH=<path>
 ```
-- as a Tcl module, where all implementation is put into a single *.tm file.
+2. As a Tcl module, where all implementation is put into a single *.tm file.
 This improves package loading time.
 Note that Tcl modules are loaded from different locations than `$auto_path`.
 You can check them with the following command:
 ```Tcl
 tcl::tm::path list
 ```